 So if you have a minimal use of anti-virus scan, then the best option is to go with an online virus scanner, though it has an extra layer of security.
 Some of the antivirus scans the listed below are completely free, and a good option too.

-Best Free Online Virus Scanners for 2019
+Best Free Online Virus Scanners (Updated List of October 2019)

 - Comodo Free Online Scanner